yjayaraman-pivotal/azure-blobstore-concourse-resource/README.md

 # Not actively mantained, Use it at your own risk.

-This concourse resource used to be working, but we are not activly maitain it right now.
+This concourse resource used to be working, but we are not actively maitain it right now.
 Any Azure change may break this resource, Use it at your own risk.